We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 The faith-and-science conversation is richer, more nuanced, and more genuinely interesting than either its loudest critics or its loudest defenders tend to suggest.
 The books in our Faith and Science collection are chosen specifically for readers who want to engage seriously with both — without being forced to choose between intellectual rigour and spiritual depth.
 They exist precisely because that choice is a false one.

 The psalms are full of the kind of awe that the night sky produces.
 Psalm 19 — "The heavens declare the glory of God; the skies proclaim the work of his hands" — was not written as abstract theology.
 It was written by someone who had looked up and felt what you feel when the scale of the universe briefly becomes real.
 That sense of smallness-within-something-larger is not the opposite of faith.
 It is one of its oldest and deepest expressions.
 Let it feed your prayer.
 Let it expand your sense of who God is.
-Let the cosmos remind you that the one who made it also knows your name.
-For resources to deepen your prayer life, visit our Prayer, Wins & Encouragement community.
+For resources to deepen your prayer life, visit our Prayer, Wins & Encouragement community or explore the Prayer and Devotionals collection.

 "The heavens declare the glory of God; the skies proclaim the work of his hands."